 Click for Raw Data

-Figure 1: An example of a QE curve for our monochrome 1.4 megapixel cameras; the QE curves for all of our scientific cameras are in the table below.
+Figure 1: The QE curve for our monochrome 1.4 megapixel cameras; the QE curves for all of our scientific cameras are in the table below.
 The NIR Enhanced (Boost) Mode is available on our 1.4 megapixel cameras and can be selected via the software.
 The IR blocking filter should also be removed for maximum NIR sensitivity.
-For more information on Boost mode, please see the Imaging in the NIR section below.
+For more information on Boost mode, please see the Imaging in the NIR section.

 Click to Enlarge

-Figure 3: Exploded view of a Thorlabs' scientific camera optical and mechanical components.
+Figure 2: Exploded view of a Thorlabs' scientific CCD camera optical and mechanical components.

 Click to Enlarge

 Figure 4: The filter housing can be removed by completely unscrewing the C-mount adapter and lock nut with the wrench.